Balram Bhargava

 Balram Bhargava is an Indian physician scientist, cardiologist, medical educationist, and innovator.
-He is currently serving as the Chief of Cardiothoracic Centre, AIIMS.
-He is the former Director General at the Indian Council of Medical Research, New Delhi and secretary of the Department of Health Research; a division under Ministry of Health and Family Welfare, Government of India.
+He is the chief of Cardiothoracic Centre, AIIMS.
+He is the former director general at the Indian Council of Medical Research, New Delhi and secretary of the Department of Health Research; a division under Ministry of Health and Family Welfare, Government of India.

 Biography

 Balram Bhargava was born in 1961 in Lucknow.
 He did his schooling from La Martiniere College, Lucknow.
 He graduated in medicine (MBBS), followed by MD and DM with specialization in Cardiology from King George’s Medical College, Lucknow.
-Prior to his appointment at ICMR, he was a Professor of cardiology at the All India Institute of Medical Sciences, New Delhi (AIIMS).
+Prior to his appointment at ICMR, he was a professor of cardiology at the All India Institute of Medical Sciences, New Delhi (AIIMS).
 He is a fellow of the National Academy of Sciences, India (FNASc), Fellow of the American Heart Association (FAHA), Fellow of the Academy of Medical Sciences (FAMS), Fellow of the National Academy of Medical Sciences and a Fellow of the American College of Cardiology (FACC).

 Balram resides at the AIIMS residential complex at Asiad Village, New Delhi.